 Although there are good toilets that have their trip lever on the side of the tank, there are often fewer working parts on a front mounted lever.
 There is also less stress on the internal mechanism with most front tank trip levers.
 The best are chrome plated to give the lever an extra level of durability.

 The best flushing toilet also provides a comfortable experience to people of all shapes and sizes.
 Some bathrooms may benefit from an elongated toilet bowl, while others may prefer the rounded toilet.
-Either way, look for quality components in the design so that you get the best toilet possible.
+Either way, look for quality components in the design so that you get the best flush possible.

 What Are Some of the Common Problems With the Modern Toilet?